marc2332/bliss/doc/docs/measurement_groups.md

 ## Creation

-To create a measurement group, you can define it in the YML file of your session setup:
+A measurement group can be defined it in the YML file of a session:

     - class: MeasurementGroup
       name: align_counters